 ALSO READSEBI relaxes debt fund exposure limit for housing finance companies Rel MF files for 2nd tranche of CPSE ETF;govt to fetch Rs 3Kcr Sebi for checks on unfair benefits in private equity pacts MFs add 12.61 lakh folios in June-qtr, move towards 5-cr mark Franklin Templeton Investments opens Goa branch

+The Category-II AIFs can invest anywhere in any combination but are prohibited from raising debt, except for meeting their day-to-day operational requirements.
 These AIFs include private equity funds, debt funds or fund of funds, as also all others falling outside the ambit of above two other categories.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)